 5. How do schools register to participate in Super Sunday?

-By Friday, October 19, 2018, schools planning to compete are required to complete the registration form found here.
+We have extended the deadline for registration to Friday, October 26, 2018.
+Schools planning to compete are required to complete the registration form found here.
 The registration form will open on Wednesday, September 12, 2018.

 Registered schools will attend SUPER SUNDAY, the qualifying event, held at WGBH studios on November 4, 2018.
 The backup date is November 11, 2018.

 6. Can a school change its team members after submitting their team roster for Super Sunday?